survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 ## Webpack Optimization Plugins

-Webpack includes a collection of optimization related plugins.
-I've listed the most important ones below:
+Webpack includes a collection of optimization related plugins:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Certain of them break code unless you are careful.